py5coding/py5book/content/hybrid_programming.md

 ## Understand JPype

 Before exploring hybrid programming in py5, you should first consider reading JPype's documentation.
 Being knowledgeable about JPype will help you accomplish more with hybrid programming.
 Start with the [Java QuickStart Guide](https://jpype.readthedocs.io/en/latest/quickguide.html).
-Also read the [Working with Numpy](https://jpype.readthedocs.io/en/latest/userguide.html#working-with-numpy) and [Implementing Java interfaces](https://jpype.readthedocs.io/en/latest/userguide.html#implementing-java-interfaces) sections in the [JPype User Guide](https://jpype.readthedocs.io/en/latest/userguide.html).
+Also read the [Working with Numpy](https://jpype.readthedocs.io/en/latest/userguide.html#working-with-numpy) section in the [JPype User Guide](https://jpype.readthedocs.io/en/latest/userguide.html).

 ## Importing Java Classes into Python